-Any successful business has always been about building varying degrees of trust in the relationship with your customers.
+Any successful business growth has always been about building varying degrees of trust in the relationship with your customers.
 Depending on the risk versus the reward, the level of trust will vary to ensure the customer makes that purchase.
 How can we build or maintain trust when there is no face to face interaction?
-As I side note, I think I am now realising how wonderful and essential it is to interact with the human beings in our lives on a regular basis.
+As I side note, I think I am now realising how wonderful and essential it is to interact with human beings in our lives on a regular basis.

 We all have a great opportunity to ensure that we express humanity within our businesses.